shibukawa/oktavia_web/pages/doc/tutorial.rst

 Use ``-r`` or ``--root`` option to specify a document root.

-Current version of Oktavia only support HTML as a mode.
+The current version of Oktavia only supports HTML as a mode.
 Use ``-m html``.

 A search-unit specifies grain sizes of information.
-If ``file`` is specified as a search-unit, summarizer binds found words in a same page.
+If ``file`` is specified as a search-unit, the summarizer binds found words in the same page.
-If ``h1`` is specified, result is separated by the heading level.
+If ``h1`` is specified, the result is separated by the heading level.
 Let ``oktavia-mkindex`` know a search-unit by using ``-u`` or ``--unit`` option.

-A filter is an important to reduce noise from search results.
+A filter is important to reduce noise from search results.
 HTML files contains header, sidebar, footer and so on.
-Each Python document have a ``<div class="body">`` tag.
+Each Python document has a ``<div class="body">`` tag.
 Outside of this tag is a content generated by the HTML template.
-These contents should not be in a search index. ``oktavia-mkindex`` will ignore them if you pass ``-f .body`` or ``--filter .body`` option to ``oktavia-mkindex``.
+These contents should not be in the search index.
+``oktavia-mkindex`` will ignore them if you pass ``-f .body`` or ``--filter .body`` option into ``oktavia-mkindex``.

-A cache density effect the result file size and performance.
-Default value is "5" (%).
-A cache density and a cache size are increase commensurately and a search response time is in inverse proportion to them.
+Cache density effects the resulting file size and performance.
+The default value is "5" (%).
+Cache density and cache size are increase commensurately and the search response time is in inverse proportion to them.
-Python document contains 10MB texts in UTF-16 (it is a text encoding used in JavaScript).
-If you use "5", resulting cache size become 4MB.
+The Python document contains 10MB texts in UTF-16 (a text encoding used in JavaScript).
+If you use "5", the resulting cache size become 4MB.

-If total file size are bigger than 10MB and you want to provide searching feature for browser, you should use 1 or 2 or less.
-If you set bigger value like 25, you can feel amazing speed.
+If the total file size is bigger than 10MB and you want to provide searching features for the browser, you should use 1 or 2 or less.
+If you set a bigger value like 25, you can achieve amazing speed.

 You can create index file like this: